emersonbarea/RouteFlow-ExaBGP/README.md

 # Overview

 To create the proposed environment, besides RouteFlow, Quagga and ExaBGP, it is also required to use [Mininet](http://mininet.org/).
-The example of topology used in this case was [Four routers running OSPF] (https://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf), where there was only a change in the rfvmA virtual machine, taking off Quagga and using ExaBGP instead.
+The example of topology used in this case was [Four routers running OSPF] (https://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf) with some changes.
+Firstl, Quagga OSPF configuration was removed and BGP was configured to be the routing protocol used.
+Second, `rfvmA` has Quagga disabled and ExaBGP was configured to inject BGP routes in `rfvmB`, `rfvmC` and `rfvmD`.

 # Building